SamirTalwar/monospacedmonologues.com/content/posts/2013-06-27--simplifying-your-design-with-higher-order-functions.md

 That way we can separate the `handlers` lookup table from the actual behaviour of the handler, putting it somewhere else entirely if we like.

-What I love about this example of higher-order functions is that it’s not just functional; it’s object-oriented.
-It’s proof that you don’t have to pick a side: quite often, you can write code that encompasses the best principles of both.
-What’s more object-oriented than polymorphism?
+What I love about this example of higher-order functions is that it's not just functional; it's object-oriented.
+It's proof that you don't have to pick a side: quite often, you can write code that encompasses the best principles of both.
+What's more object-oriented than polymorphism?

 Refactoring \#3: Mutability
 ---------------------------

 The last example concerned some horrible code to merge two Quacker timelines into a single feed.
-I’m not going to show the code here, because there’s too much.
+I'm not going to show the code here, because there's too much.
 [Head over to GitHub](https://github.com/SamirTalwar/Quacker/blob/840c527edd8867e3d0bdb5b6d9a300903cc53d76/src/main/java/com/noodlesandwich/quacker/communication/feed/AggregatedProfileFeed.java) and take a look.

-It’s OK.
-I’ll wait.
+It's OK.
+I'll wait.

 Right.
-Now you’ve had a bit of time for your eyes to stop watering, I’ll explain how I fixed it.
+Now you've had a bit of time for your eyes to stop watering, I'll explain how I fixed it.
 I applied just one principle: mutability is bad.
 So I replaced the iterators and the mutable maps with immutable linked lists (using the [LazySeq](https://github.com/nurkiewicz/LazySeq)